HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 ### Testing the Service

 In the HCL Volt MX Foundry console, you have the option to test each operation after creating it.
 You can test an operation by clicking the **Save and Fetch response** button at the bottom of each operation.
-A new window appears where you can login to your identity provider.
+A new window appears where you can log in to your identity provider.
 The result of the request is logged at the bottom of the console.

 ![Test the operation](../../../../images/MXTestOperation.png)